 In Pennsylvania, a wrongful death claim must be filed by a personal representative of the deceased’s estate.
 This person will represent the survivors and beneficiaries of the estate.
 Your lawyer can help you determine who the personal representative should be.
 Most often it is someone who was named in the deceased’s will or will be appointed by the court.
 If the personal representative does not file the claim within six months of the death date, any of the beneficiaries may file the claim.

-While a wrongful death claim looks to seek compensation for the loss of a loved one, a survival action claim tries to compensate the estate of the deceased for the losses the person suffered prior to their death.
+While the wrongful death claim looks to seek compensation for the loss of a loved one, a survival action claim tries to compensate the estate of the deceased for the losses the person suffered prior to their death.
 These claims focus on the suffering the individual endured after the incident, before passing.
 If the passing occurred immediately following the accident, the estate may be entitled to pain and suffering compensation.

 Just like other states, Pennsylvania has established a statute of limitations on wrongful death claims and other injury cases.
 According to Statute 5524, a wrongful death claim must be filed within two years of the date of the deceased person’s death.
 Certain events, however, can affect how the statute of limitations works.
 This is why it is important to speak with an attorney to confirm how much time you have to file your claim.
 If you fail to meet the time limit, the court is likely to throw out your case.